djperrefort/fig-tree/docs/deployment_guide/configuration.md

 Fig-Tree uses environmental variables to configure application settings.
 At a minimum, setting the `DEBUG=1` option is sufficient to launch a development instance.
-However, deployments in a formal production settings will require additional configuration.
+However, deployments in a formal production setting will require additional configuration.

-All settings are loaded dynamically at runtime, and persist for the lifetime of the application.
+All settings are loaded dynamically at runtime and persist for the lifetime of the application.
 This means an application restart is required for new settings to take effect.

-!!!
-Danger
+!!! danger

     Setting values should be selected carefully when deploying to a production environment.
     Improper configuration can lead to unexpected behavior and insecure deployments.
     **Never** enable the `DEBUG` option in production.